YeChao960216/prc/README.md

 # homework
-## Use Notes
+## Use Notes：
-This is the initial release of Telegraf.
+This is my homework written in java.You can open it like an idea or ecplise tool.Run the java file named main.You need to enter the format that meets the requirements of the topic in the console,and you will get the result.